Our advisors

 Previously Sabina headed up BOP Consulting’s Scotland office, an international creative economy research and management consultancy.
 There, her projects included the £13.2 million Glasgow Commonwealth Games Cultural Programme evaluation, Edinburgh’s Festivals 10-year strategy and Stage 1 business plan for the £68 million Burrell Collection redevelopment.
 She has also worked as a partnership developer for the University of Glasgow/Glasgow Life and in various heritage management roles at Scottish Canals/British Waterways and Historic Environment Scotland.

-Sabina is a trustee of a SWAN Autism (Scotland) and a researcher development mentor.
+Sabina is a trustee of a SWAN Autism (Scotland), trustee/director of Out of the Blue Arts and Education Trust and a researcher development mentor

 John Anderson